Aurora Man Charged with DUI Accident

 Drunk Drivers Are a Greater Threat than You Might Think

-As we can see by Mr. Montalvo above, suspending a driver’s license does not automatically prevent people from driving when they shouldn’t.
+As we can see from the case referenced above, suspending a driver’s license does not automatically prevent people from driving when they shouldn’t.
 This is further reinforced by a statistic released by the CDC that stated drunk drivers involved in fatal crashes are seven times more likely to have a prior DUI arrest, and that an average drunk driver has driven drunk approximately eighty times before their first arrest.
 The statistics by the CDC clearly demonstrate there are more drunk drivers that pose threats to your friends and family out there than we think.

 Complete a Free Case Evaluation form now

 Since Illinois recognizes DUI as a violent crime, victims of DUI encounters are entitled to rights.
 The Illinois Crime Victims’ Rights Constitutional Amendment provides some of the following:

 - Be free from harassment, intimidation, and abuse throughout the criminal justice process;

 - A notice for hearing before the Court rules on a request to access their records, information, or privileged communications;

 - Be notified in a timely manner of all court proceedings;